dvjones89/sheldon/README.md

 .gitconfig -> /Users/john/sheldon/my git config/.gitconfig
 ```

+Keep your data directory in sync across all your devices using your tool of choice, Dropbox, Google Drive, BTSync.

 #### Build Bespoke Configs For Your Host (sheldon build)
 Sometimes copying an entire config file between all your machine is overkill.
 What if you only want a subset of your configuration?
 Sheldon can help.